sazidnur/waer-os-3-article/README.md

 ## New Features

-While hardware manufacturers can tweak the sorts of functionality their Wear OS watches bring to the table, Wear OS itself comes with a fundamental feature set that can be expanded upon – depending on factors like price point or target audience.
-So let's talk about some new cool features of Wear OS 3, so that you can make a decision.
+While hardware manufacturers can customize the features that their Wear OS devices offer, Wear OS itself has a fundamental feature set that can be enhanced based on considerations such as pricing or target audience.
+So let's take a look at some of Wear OS 3's new exciting features to help you determine.

-Basics include notification synchronization with a connected smartphone, clock, timer and alarm functionality, fitness tracking (with support for various activities, along with heart rate and route tracking – with GPS support), contactless payments (via NFC) using Google Pay, Google Assistant queries, making and taking calls on-wrist, audio playback, and third-party app and watch face support, by way of the Google Play Store.
+Notification synchronization with a connected smartphone, clock, timer, and alarm functionality, fitness tracking (with support for various activities, as well as heart rate and route tracking with GPS support), Google Assistant queries, contactless payments (via NFC) using Google Pay, making and taking calls on-the-go, audio playback, and third-party app and watch face support via the Google Play Store are among the basic features.